 Osteoporosis is a disease of the bone that results in bone fractures and deterioration of bone strength.
 In osteoporosis there is an imbalance with increased bone loss and a decrease in new bone formation.

-Although anyone can develop osteoporosis, known risk factors include: advanced age, female gender especially with estrogen deficiency such as postmenopausal, European or Asian ancestry, thin and small body frames, excess alcohol, nicotine use, malnutrition such as vitamin D or calcium deficiency, high protein diet, lack of weight bearing exercises, phosphoric acid from soda, heavy metals such as cadmium, as well as excessive physical activity such as in intensive training without proper compensatory increase in nutrition.
-Caffeine is not a known risk factor for osteoporosis.
+Although anybody can develop osteoporosis, known risk factors include: advanced age, female gender especially with estrogen deficiency such as postmenopausal, European or Asian ancestry, thin and small body frames, excess alcohol, nicotine use, malnutrition such as vitamin D or calcium deficiency, high protein diet, lack of weight bearing exercises, phosphoric acid from soda, heavy metals such as cadmium, as well as excessive physical activity such as in intensive training without proper compensatory increase in nutrition.
+Caffeine is not known risk factor for osteoporosis.

 Stretching & Core Strengthening